bastiW/awesome-nlweb/README.md

 #### Other Languages

 > Help us grow this section!
-Add Go, Rust, Java, or other community implementations here.
+Add Go, Rust, Java, Elixir or other community implementations here.

 ## Tutorials